-Security Whenever a process advertises a "listener" socket and accepts connections on it, the possibility exists that an unknown or even malicious process will connect.
+- Security Whenever a process advertises a "listener" socket and accepts connections on it, the possibility exists that an unknown or even malicious process will connect.
 This is particularly dangerous if the process accepting the connection can start processes as the MPD daemon can.
-We currently use the "challenge-response" system described in [20].
+We currently use the "challenge-response" system described in [24].
 In the long run, we expect to modify this component of the system to use more elaborate schemes and extend them to other connections such as client/gateway authentication.
-This will have little impact on the job startup speed since the daemon component startup is separate from job startup.

-- Fault Tolerance If a daemon dies, this fact is detected and the ring is reknit.
+This will have little impact on the job startup speed, since the daemon component startup is separate from job startup. - Fault Tolerance If a daemon dies, this fact is detected and the ring is reknit.
 This provides a minimal sort of fault tolerance, since the ring remains intact.
 A new MPD daemon can be inserted in the ring where the old one was, but this process is not (yet) automatic. - Signals Signals can be delivered to client processes by their managers.
-We currently use this capability in two specific ways.
+We currently use this capability in three specific ways.
 First, signals delivered to a console process are propagated to the clients, so that a parallel application as a whole can be suspended with cntl-Z, continued, and killed with cntl-C, just as if it were a single process.
 Second, in the ch_p4mpd device in the MPICH implementation of MPI, client processes can interrupt one another with requests to dynamically establish client-to-client connections.
-Such requests go up into the manager ring from the originating client, around the ring to the manager of the target process, which signals its client. - Support for MPI Implementations Currently MPD provides direct support for the MPICH implementation of MPI.
-The ch_p4mpd device distributed with Version 1.2 of MPICH makes direct calls to the client library component of the MPD system to find out a process's rank, where other processes are and how to contact them, etc. In our next major release of MPICH, the support will be indirect, through a general parallel-library-to-processmanager interface we will describe elsewhere.
+Such requests go up into the manager ring from the originating client, around the ring to the manager of the target process, which signals its client.
+Third, a separate console process can be used to implement a simple but effective gang scheduler.
+Gang scheduling is the process of ensuring that all the processes of a parallel job are swapped in and scheduled to run at the same time across a collection of machines; it is particularly important for jobs that contain a large number of collective operations.
+MPD can provide gang scheduling by using signals to pause and resume parallel jobs running on the same collection of machines.
+This mechanism is also useful for pausing long-running parallel jobs to run short parallel utility programs. - Support for MPI Implementations MPD provdes a version of the BNR library described in Section 4.
+Version 1.2.1 of MPICH makes calls to this library to find out a process's rank, where other processes are and how to contact them, and so forth.

 On clusters of SMPs, it is easy to specify that multiple processes are to be started on the same machine and share memory.
 Specifically, mpirun -np 180 -g 2 cpi starts processes in groups of two and places in their environment a key that can be used to acquire group-attached shared memory and other information needed to set up multimethod communication for an MPI implementation.
-Other communication mechanisms (such as VIA) will be supported over time.
+We use this technique on the Chiba City cluster at Argonne, which has dual CPU nodes.